 Germaine Kruip pays tribute to a vanished ferry with a sound sculpture in Maasmechelen

 Maasmechelen will soon welcome a remarkable artwork: 'Reflection' by Dutch artist Germaine Kruip.
-This monumental sound sculpture serves as a poetic tribute to the historic ferries that once crossed the Meuse.
-Following 'Tree of Life' by Mark Dion in Herbricht and the upcoming installation by Laure Prouvost in Kinrooi, 'Reflection' is the next addition to the Art on the Meuse initiative.
+This monumental sound sculpture pays a poetic tribute to the historic ferries across the Meuse and will be unveiled on Sunday 22 March.
+With the announcement of Jennifer Tee as the final artist, the line-up for Art on the Meuse is now complete.

 Tribute to a vanished ferry